chriott/DeAMR/README.md

-# DeAMR (WIP)
+# DeAMR 1.0 (WIP)
-These are the annotation guidelines for DeAMR (German AMR), which aim to work in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
+The following are the annotation guidelines for DeAMR (German AMR), which are build in alignment with the official [AMR guidelines](https://github.com/amrisi/amr-guidelines/blob/master/amr.md).
+The aim is to extend its functionality so that German linguistic phenomena can be sufficiently mapped into AMR form.

-(WIP in vsc)

 **Table of Contents**
 - [Introduction](#introduction)